fjallemark/TimetablePlanningApp/Readme.md

 This is the **experimental version** of the web application for working with scheduling of model railway operation at module meetings.

+This experimental version has been developed step-by-step after gaining practical experiences and user input at several module meetings in Sweden and Norway during the last five years.

 ### Background
 It based on a **Microsoft Access** database, and development started in 2016.
 I was initial using the built in report functionality to create all outputs.
 This has some limitations and performance issues.
-It also was non-web, a complete local single-user solution.
+It also was non-web, a complete local single-user, single-language solution.

 ### Current development
 The overall goal is to create an online scheduling system as a cloud application.
-The focus now is to move all reporting/printing functionality to use standard web concepts; HTML and CSS and to retrive all data through a WEB API.
+The focus now is to move and extend reporting/printing functionality to use standard web concepts; HTML and CSS and to retrive all data through a WEB API.
+In addition, everything new should have multi-language support from start.
 This makes it possbible to refine all printing features first and still using the Access database, and learning what data needed for schedule planning, before moving also the planning features and the database to the cloud.

 In parallel, the [**Module Registry**](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp), is developed to support all necessary data for planning module meetings and supply a future fully cloud based solution for